SiNa88/flask_k8s/README.md

 # flask_k8s

-kubectl apply -f deployment.yaml
+* To deploy the app, run this command: ´´´kubectl apply -f deployment.yaml´´´

-kubectl apply -f service.yaml
+* To expose it as an internal service, run this command: ´´´kubectl apply -f service.yaml´´´